anshvijay28/ML_project/index.md

 On the whole, these findings still indicate that there is not a strong relationship between a nation's region or sub-region and sustainability and development metrics.
 These results are consistent with our more detailed analysis in the GMM section.

-## Conclusion
+## Conclusion and Comparison
 After performing Hierarichal Clustering and Gaussian Mixture Model, Hierarichal clustering identified relationships between features better than GMM.
 For GMM, there is a balance between economic development and environmental sustainability metrics.
 This is why some regions considered less developed have countries that do better than expected.
 They may not score as high on economic development but they do well on emissions and etc, but this is why there were no strong inter regional trends.
-For Heirarchical clustering, one can clearly see relationships between human development (PCA component 1) plotted against the other PCA components.
+For Hierarchical clustering, one can clearly see relationships between human development (PCA component 1) plotted against the other PCA components.
 As a result, these relationships between PCA components can inform future global sustainability efforts because researchers can identify which feature they need to improve for a cluster.

-Furtheremore, using the PCA components to predict region labels yeild less error; thus, if one would ever want to predict what region a place is located given sustainability metrics, linear and ridge regression would be appropriate.
+Furtheremore, using the PCA components to predict region labels yield less error; thus, if one would ever want to predict what region a place is located given sustainability metrics, linear and ridge regression would be appropriate.
 Therefore, results from hierarchical clustering ,specifically the relationship between the Human Development(PCA component 1) to the other PCA components, should inform any future global sustainability efforts.

+Hierarchical Clustering tended to have better clustering evaluations than GMM when considering only the first PCA component and one other component.
+However, it became closer to GMM's poor scores as more components were considered in the clustering.

 # References
 Çağlar, M., Gürler, C. Sustainable Development Goals: A cluster analysis of worldwide countries.
 Environ Dev Sustain 24, 8593–8624 (2022). https://doi.org/10.1007/s10668-021-01801-6